sparcopen/Open-Action-Kit/docs/monthly_resources.md

 ### Let's get started!
 First, take the [Open Action Kit Quiz](https://sparcopen.github.io/Open-Action-Kit/quiz).
 It will **suggest actions and tools** based on your goals, advoacy experience, and resources.
 It only takes a couple minutes, and it's kind of fun.

-Do you already have an idea and are you ready to get started?
+Do you already have an idea?
+Ready to get started?
 Great!
 We've created a **[set of checklists](https://drive.google.com/drive/folders/0B3LrgRFGBovxeUtSbWtrSkxjeGM)** to help you identify next steps, and complete those little and big to-do items.

 ![Awareness Checklist](https://github.com/sparcopen/Open-Action-Kit/blob/master/docs/_images/awarenessthumb.png?raw=true)